Dre Campbell Farm

 11. Avoid Walking Too Much in the Planting Area

-If you have a large, expansive garden or lawn and want to revitalize the soil structure underneath, ensure you have adequate walking spaces that don’t disrupt it.
+If you have a large, expansive garden or lawn and want to revitalize the soil structure, ensure you have adequate walkways that do not disrupt it.

 Create paths as needed to avoid walking in your plant beds.